Documentary Exposes International Underworld of Sex Trafficking

 As producer/director she did her first short documentaries WISDOM IN SMOKE and THE POWER OF 2 distributed to 30 countries, in Cuba.
 She then directed and co-produced the SOLD IN AMERICA: A Modern-Day Tale of Sex-Slavery (Montreal Human Rights Film Festival.)
 She is currently producing/directing a transmedia project that encompasses the feature-length documentary SANDS OF SILENCE: Journey into Trafficking, the SOS_SLAVES social impact videogame and a micro-documentary series on sexual exploitation.
 She has just produced the short documentary THROUGH THE WALL, about a family divided by the US/Mexico border.

-In addition to $3,500 cash given by From The Heart Productions, the winner receives goods, services, and discounts including hard drives from G-Technology, tape stock from Media Distributors, post production consultation from colorist Sam Dlugach, music post production from Audiokut, a full scholarship to The Writer’s Boot Camp, and much more from many heart-felt donors.
+In addition to $3,500 cash given by From The Heart Productions, the winner receives goods, services, and discounts including hard drives from G-Technology, tape stock from Media Distributors (now Filmtools), post production consultation from colorist Sam Dlugach, music post production from Audiokut, a full scholarship to The Writer’s Boot Camp, and much more from many heart-felt donors.

 About the Roy W. Dean Grant